Careful Formulation of a Likelihood Ratio Statement based on Anecdotal Evidence

 More carefully, let's describe the evidence as EC & EN, where

-EN = Nestor's family describes scars of a certain description S' (similar to but certainly not identical description to S)
+EN = BI Nestor's family describes scars of a certain description S' (similar to but certainly not identical description to S)

 3. What is the LR?